JustSomeBrosDoingScience/SCIENCE/CS36110/MachineLearningOverview.md

 If you had a dataset of lots of different examples of the addition operation, such as 5+5=10, the program could learn how to add numbers together but not actually *do* the calculation.
 It's just rote learning.

-Here's a really shitty image of how the cost reduces as \$theta$ is changed - the function is supposed to be parabolic but looks hyperbolic because I cannott into MS Paint.
+Here's a really shitty image of how the cost reduces as \$theta$ is changed - the function is supposed to be parabolic but looks hyperbolic because I cannot into MS Paint.

 ![Gradient Descent](https://raw.github.com/JustSomeBrosDoingScience/SCIENCE/develop/CS36110/grad_descent.png)